nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

 #### Including Related Use Cases:
-- **UC13 - Saving Data Automatically**: This use case is directly referenced during Step 2 when the system attempts to automatically save data before closing the application.
+- **UC12 - Saving Data Automatically**: This use case is directly referenced during Step 2 when the system attempts to automatically save data before closing the application.
-- **UC09 - Display Help Information**: The `help` command will include information on how to use the `exit` command.
+- **UC09 - Display Help Information**: The `help` command will include a link with information on how to use the `exit` command.

 ---